rosscumming/PDA_static_dynamic_testing/testing_task_1.md

     end
   end

+#there is no comma between parameters

+#def is mispelled as dif
   dif highest_card(card1 card2)
   if card1.value > card2.value
-    return card
+    return card  #return in if statement missing '1' else
-  else
     return card2
   end
 end
+#there is an extra 'end' which isn't needed
 end

-def self.cards_total(cards)
-  total
-  for card in cards
+def self.cards_total(cards)  #parameter should have * to allow multiple card entries total   #total is not set to  total = 0 for card in cards
     total += card.value
-    return "You have a total of" + total end end
+    return "You have a total of" + total  #this return statement should be outside of the loop end end

+#there is no closing end tag for the class
 ```